NoobGrinder420/glass-clock/README.md

 - **CSS**: The `.clock` container has a semi-transparent, blurred background to achieve the glassmorphism effect.
 The hands are styled to rotate around the bottom-center using `transform-origin: bottom center`.
 - **JavaScript**: The JavaScript uses `setInterval()` to update the position of the clock hands every second, based on the current time retrieved from the `Date` object.
 It applies the calculated rotations using CSS `transform: rotate()`.

-## Contributing

-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions are always welcome!

-## License

-This project is open-source and available under the [MIT License](LICENSE).